 Let’s start with the assumption that no one thinks mass shootings are a good thing.
 Starting the conversation from a place of good intention is helpful when grappling with issues weighed down by historical context and ideological divide.
 The public debate around guns in America rarely starts from that place, and never ends there.
-The place where the gun debate does ultimately end is a fascinating case study in framing.
+The place where the gun debate ultimately ends is a fascinating case study in framing.

 After Aurora, while gun reform activists publicly called for a ban on the kinds of guns and high-capacity magazines used in the shooting, the public dialogue turned quickly to mental health.
 The shooter even presented himself to a jury as mentally incompetent, which the court rejected, but it didn’t stop the public debate from focusing on mental health services.